A queer Kac-Moody construction: Completely coupled vs. completely uncoupled

 \section{Completely coupled vs.~completely uncoupled}

-It is interesting to understand what are the possible configurations of simple roots of a qKM algebra.
-If we consider qKM algebras of finite growth, the coupling property is very well behaved.
+It is interesting to understand what are the possible configurations of simple roots of a QKM algebra.
+If we consider QKM algebras of finite growth, the coupling property is very well behaved.
 First, a definition.

-\begin{definition} Let $\AA$ a be qKM Cartan datum with matrices $X=X(\AA)$ and $Y=Y(\AA)$ as in Section \ref{section-notation-qKM}.
+\begin{definition} Let $\AA$ a be QKM Cartan datum with matrices $X=X(\AA)$ and $Y=Y(\AA)$ as in Section \ref{section-notation-QKM}.
 We say that $\AA$, and also $\g(\AA)$, is \begin{enumerate} \item completely coupled if any two simple roots that are connected are coupled; \item completely $X$-coupled if $x_{ij}=0$ for all $i\neq j$; \item completely $Y$-coupled if $Y=0$, i.e.~$y_{ij}=0$ for all $i,j$; \item completely uncoupled if for all $i\neq j$, either $\alpha_i$ and $\alpha_j$ are not connected, or they are connected and uncoupled. \end{enumerate} \end{definition}

-The main theorem to be proven in this section is: \begin{theorem} Suppose that $\g(\AA)$ is an indecomposable, finite growth qKM algebra.
-Then $\AA$ is either completely $X$-coupled, completely $Y$-coupled, or completely uncoupled. \end{theorem}
+The main theorem to be proven in this section is: \begin{theorem} Suppose that $\g(\AA)$ is an indecomposable, finite growth QKM algebra.
+Then $\AA$ is either completely $X$-coupled, completely $Y$-coupled, or completely uncoupled.
+Further, their Cartan data are completely classified up to isomorphism. \end{theorem}